ajhalili2006/ajhalili2006/README.md

 # Hello, world! 👋

-> **INACTIVITY NOTICE**: Since September 23 PHT, I usually inactive due to schoolwork, so PR reviews, replies to mentions and even general support might be delayed.
+> ~~**INACTIVITY NOTICE**: Since September 23 PHT, I usually inactive due to schoolwork, so PR reviews, replies to mentions and even general support might be delayed.
 Sorry for that!
-If you have very-important stuff to say, please reach to me privately through Telegram or Discord, since I'll keep my Facebook Messenger stuff for school and family stuff only.
+If you have very-important stuff to say, please reach to me privately through Telegram or Discord, since I'll keep my Facebook Messenger stuff for school and family stuff only.~~ Not necessarily inactive since I also do developer stuff more that school, so please send thoughts and prayers to my grades at <shitfuckery@bullshit.hq>.

 [![Profile views](https://gpvc.arturio.dev/AJHalili2006)](https://github.com/ajhalili2006)